-The City of Biddeford received a grant for approximately $60,000 from the Maine Department of Environmental Protection (Maine DEP) for the preparation of a watershed-based management plan for the Thatcher Brook watershed.
+The City of Biddeford received a grant for approximately $60,000 from the Maine Department of Environmental Protection (Maine DEP) and U.S. EPA through section 319 of the Clean Water Act for the preparation of a watershed-based management plan for the Thatcher Brook watershed.

 A public kick-off meeting for the project was held at Biddeford City Hall on July 18, 2013.
 Residents, business owners, and interested citizens are encouraged to learn about the project and find out how to get involved.